8 Amazing Coffee Makers with Thermal Carafes

 Tired of drinking burnt-tasting coffee from a glass carafe that has spent one too many hours on the hot plate?
-A thermal carafe coffee maker is just what you need.
+A coffee maker with thermal carafe is just what you need – it can keep your coffee hot for hours.
 This article will help you decide which features to prioritize, and our top picks for 2020 guarantee you’ll find the perfect one.

 The Technivorm offers advanced features like rapid copper coil heating systems, and unparalleled build quality and durability.
 SCAA certification ensures delicious coffee with every brew.

 How to Choose the Best Coffee Maker with Thermal Carafe

 Coffee makers with insulated thermal carafes can cost more than their glass carafe counterparts, but several factors, including durability, taste, and energy-efficiency, make the investment worthwhile.
 So what should you look for when choosing a thermal carafe coffee maker?

 Related: See our complete list of the Best Coffee Makers here.

 A thermal carafe can keep your coffee at the right temperature, but the coffee maker needs to get it there.
 For best extraction, coffee should be brewed between 195 ℉ and 205 ℉ (1), but not all drip brewers achieve this goal.
 SCAA certified coffee makers go through rigorous testing to ensure they meet a number of standards, including the benchmark temperature.
 (2)

 Another thing to consider is carafe capacity.
 How many people will you be serving?
 How many cups of coffee do you wish to brew?
 Do you want the option of brewing half a carafe or a single serving?
 If you plan to brew mostly single servings, a coffee maker with an insulated thermal carafe may not be worth your money.
 Try one of these top single-serve brewers instead.